 Because of this, I don’t think we will ever see closers disappear altogether, but I do believe that the position is evolving into a “ride the hot hand” scenario.
 Name a closer at the beginning of the year, but as soon as he struggles send him to middle relief and promote someone else.
 If the original closer starts pitching well again towards the end of the season, put him back in the closer role.

 It will take a significant amount of humility on the part of the pitcher, but the attachment of “closer” to someone’s name is sometimes a hindrance for team success.
 If a middle reliever struggles in the 8th, he starts pitching the 7th until he figures it out.
 Why should it be any different for a closer?
 If we stop giving the position so much weight, teams will be free to shift around their bullpens the way they feel will give them the most success.

 Take last season for example, when both Kimbrel and Papelbon, two of the game’s best, faltered down the stretch.
 It happens to everyone, but this just happened to be particularly bad timing.
 Because the teams felt they needed to stick to their guns, both the Braves and the Red Sox suffered epic September collapses.
 I know many other factors were involved, but perhaps allowing someone else to finish games (Johnny Venters or Daniel Bard) could have made a difference.

 Rivera may be the last true closer we see for a while.
 At 42, who knows if he will be able to come back and continue the glorious ride into the sunset he has produced for the past four seasons.
-One thing’s for sure, though: when Rivera finally does retire he will take the closer position, as we have come to know it, with him to Panama.
+One thing’s for sure, though: when Rivera finally does retire he will take the closer position, as we have come to know it, with him.